Our staff are our most important asset. A well-supported and happy workforce, paid a living wage, is an effective workforce.

 - Our benefits programme called Perkbox offers loads of discounts/freebies for days out, cinema tickets, health and fitness activities and a whole range of other awesome perks throughout the year

-- A monthly STAR awards reward scheme recognises staff who have gone the extra mile, look our latest Star Awards Finalists 2019 programme here
+- An annual STAR awards scheme, which recognises staff who have gone the extra mile, look our latest Star Awards Finalists 2019 programme here

 - A £25 voucher is awarded by managers to staff who have worked above and beyond

 - Staff are eligible to sign up to a Scottish Widows pension scheme